doctorfree/Asciiville/markdown/termprofset.1.md

 **termprofset -t -s 8**
 : Sets the Asciiville Tilix profile with a Monospace font and font size 8

+**termprofset -x -s 18**
+: Sets the XFCE4 terminal with a Monospace font and font size 18

 **termprofset -r -t**
 : Restores the Asciiville Tilix profile with settings saved from a previous run